-Come out and enjoy our on-farm market, fun farm family activities, school tours, field trips and birthday party programs that are now at our home farm in Greenbank, located in Durham Region just 10 minutes east of Uxbridge.
+Come out and enjoy our on-farm market, fun farm family activities, school tours, field trips and pick your own crops that are now at our home farm in Greenbank, located in Durham Region just 10 minutes east of Uxbridge.

 We’ve been establishing our roots here since 1997.
 Celebrating the harvest with our seasonal festivals are still highlights in our growing year.
 You can still find us at the Markham Fair which takes place the weekend before Thanksgiving.

 We're bringing the farm closer to you.
 Check out the farmers markets we attend and our CSA (community supported agriculture) programs.